ignite/cli/docs/guide/interchange/03-walkthrough.md

 ## Perform an Exchange with a Sell Order

-You now have two orders open for marscoin: a sell order on the source chain (for 10marscoin at 15venuscoin) and a buy order on the target chain (for 5marscoin at 5venuscoin).
-Now, perform an exchange by sending a sell order to the source chain.
+You now have two orders open for marscoin:

+- A sell order on the source chain (for 10marscoin at 15venuscoin)
+- A buy order on the target chain (for 5marscoin at 5venuscoin)

+Now, perform an exchange by sending a sell order to the source chain:

 ```bash
 # Sell order broadcasted to the source chain
 interchanged tx dex send-sell-order dex channel-0 marscoin 5 venuscoin 3
 ```

-The sell order (for 5marscoin at 3venuscoin) was filled on the target chain by the buy order.
-The amount of the buy order on the target chain has decreased by 5marscoin.
+The sell order (for 5marscoin at 3venuscoin) is filled on the target chain by the buy order.

+The amount of the buy order on the target chain is decreased by 5marscoin:

 ```yml
 # Target blockchain